Wattsy2020/repost-detector/README.md

       * If you're setting this up for a really large subreddit (bigger then prequelmemes) change colour_bins to \[10, 12, 10\]
       * Leave the line at the bottom of the message in so I can get feedback on the bot
 5. Download the posts from your subreddit by running setup.py (double click on it)
 6. Once setup.py says it is done you're ready to finally run the bot; Simply run main.py and the bot will start.
-The numbers it outputs are the age of posts it is analysing.

 ## Built with